Faculty & Staff

 • Paraphrasing Activity: This activity, from the Purdue Online Writing Lab, can be a helpful tool in teaching students how to appropriately paraphrase.
 You can assign this as an in-class assignment or provide it as a helpful resource to students on blackboard.

-• Syllabus & Test Statements: Setting clear expectations with students via your syllabus (click here) is important.
-When discussing academic integrity, it is best to share your obligation (and student’s obligation) to report as well as sharing the specific ways in which a student can violate ECU’s Academic Integrity Policy.
+• Syllabus & Test Statements: Setting clear expectations with students via your syllabus (PDF) is important.
+When discussing academic integrity, it is best to share your obligation (and student’s obligation) to report as well as sharing the specific ways in which a student can violate ECU Academic Integrity (included in the ECU Faculty Manual).
 Lastly, outlining your standard grade penalty if the student is found responsible by the Office of Student Rights & Responsibilities can be a helpful deterrent to academic dishonesty behavior.

 Dealing with Disruptive Behavior